bes/LowriderJ2ME/README.md

 ## Winners of course competition

-This game won the EDA075 2005 class competition, [mentioned in this PDF](./release/EDA075-winners.pdf) from the course the year after
+This game won the EDA075 2005 class competition, [mentioned in this PDF](./release/EDA075-winners.pdf) from the course a couple of years after.

 ## How to run